-Law in the International School (joint with BTC) - PTC 402
+Law in the International School - PTC 402

 By definition, every school leader assumes weighty responsibilities for people and relationships, events, facilities, and a host other operational facets.
 This course provides a comprehensive overview of the primary legal issues that confront principals and other school leaders in international schools of all types.
 Emphasis is placed on developing skills to recognize the events that give rise to legal and policy issues.